 Yields: 8 to 11 eight-ounce jarsMaking and canning your own apple jelly is quite easy.
 Here's how to do it, in 13 easy steps and completely illustrated.
 These directions work equally well for pear, peach, nectarine, plum and apricot jellies.
 For jam of these fruit, see this page; or see this page for berry jams, this page for Fig Jam and this page for Blueberry Jam directions!
 If you want to make crabapple jelly, see this page!

 The most important step!
 You need apples that are sweet - NOT something like Granny Smith's.
 Yeah, I know you like them (why do sweet women like sour apples???) and even if I did, they still wouldn't make good apple jelly - you'd have to add a lot of sugar.

 Instead, choose apples that are naturally sweet, like Red Delicious, Gala, Fuji, Rome and always use a mixture - never just one type.
 This year I used 4 bushels of red delicious and one each of Fuji, Yellow Delicious, Gala and Rome.
 This meant it was so sweet I did not need to add any sugar at all.
 And the flavor is great!
 The Fuji's and Gala's give it an aromatic flavor!

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real farmer's markets, like the State Farmer's Market in Forest Park, Georgia have them at the best prices.
+But for large quantities, you will find that real farmer's markets, like the State Farmer's Market in Forest Park, Georgia have them at the best prices.
 In 2012, they were available from late September at $14 to $30 per bushel.

-You'll get about 14 pints of apple jelly per bushel of apples.
+You will get about 14 pints of apple jelly per bushel of apples.

 I'm sure you can figure out how to wash the apples in plain cold water and remove any stickers or labels on them.